Going on a beach-front vacation or trekking through mountains? Well, you're probably going to want your camera to be waterproof.

 It also has different shooting modes including Underwater mode and a Pro-Capture mode for split-second movement.

-Dive up to 15-meters into the sea, drop it from a height of 2.1-meters, crush it under a 100-kilo rock or hike up to meet the Yeti at temperatures down to -10 degrees Celsius, this camera can do it all.
+Dive up to 15-meters into the sea, drop it from a height of 2.1-meters, crush it under a 100-kilo rock (don't actually do this one, ok?) or hike up to meet the Yeti at temperatures down to -10 degrees Celsius, this camera can do it all.

 Read the full review: Olympus TG-5